Pierre Côté DC, PhD

 Poonam Cardoso BHSc, PMP

-Leslie Verville completed her Bachelor of Health Sciences (Honours) degree with a specialization in Kinesiology at the University of Ontario Institute of Technology (UOIT) in 2013.
-This was followed by her Master of Health Sciences (community, public, and population specialization) degree from UOIT in 2018.
-Leslie is now working as a Project Coordinator for knowledge translation activities working with the Canadian Chiropractic Guideline Initiative (CCGI) led by Dr. Carol Cancelliere.
+Leslie Verville completed her Bachelor of Health Sciences (Honours) degree with a specialization in Kinesiology at the University of Ontario Tech University in 2013.
+This was followed by her Master of Health Sciences (community, public, and population specialization) degree from Ontario Tech in 2018.
+Leslie is now working as a Research Project Manager for knowledge translation activities working with the Canadian Chiropractic Guideline Initiative (CCGI) led by Dr. Carol Cancelliere.

 Silvano Mior DC, PhD, FCCS(C)